MashupStudio/reacTIVision_mashup/README.md

 **reacTIVision** is an open source, cross-platform computer vision framework for the fast and robust tracking of fiducial markers attached onto physical objects, as well as for multi-touch finger tracking.
 It was mainly designed as a toolkit for the rapid development of table-based tangible user interfaces (TUI) and multi-touch interactive surfaces.
 This framework has been developed by Martin Kaltenbrunner and Ross Bencina as part of the [Reactable project](http://www.reactable.com/), a tangible modular synthesizer.

+**This fork** is designed to match the specifics needs of Mashup Studio clients.

 **reacTIVision** is a standalone application, which sends `Open Sound Control` (OSC) messages via a `UDP network socket` to any connected client application.
 It implements the [TUIO](http://www.tuio.org/) protocol, which has been specially designed for transmitting the state of tangible objects and multi-touch events from a tabletop surface.